deajan/pmOCR/README.md

-## pmOCR (poor man's OCR service)
+## pmOCR (poor man's OCR tool)

-A wrapper script for ABBYY CLI OCR 11 FOR LINUX based on Finereader Engine 11 optical character recognition (www.ocr4linux.com) or tesseract 3.
+A multicore batch & service wrapper script for Tesseract 3 or ABBYY CLI OCR 11 FOR LINUX based on Finereader Engine 11 optical character recognition (www.ocr4linux.com).

-Conversions support tiff/jpg/png/pdf/bmp to PDF, Word, Excel or CSV (actually any other format that your OCR engine can handle).
+Conversions support tiff/jpg/png/pdf/bmp to PDF, TXT and CSV (also DOCX and XSLX for Abbyy OCR).
+It can actually support any other format that your OCR engine can handle.

 This wrapper can work both in batch and service mode.

-In batch mode, it will be used as commandline tool for processing multiple files at once, being able to output one or more formats.
+In batch mode, it's used as commandline tool for processing multiple files at once, being able to output one or more formats.

 In service mode, it will monitor directories and launch OCR conversions as soon as new files get into the directories.

+pmOCR has the following options:
-pOCR has some to include current date into the output filename, ignore already OCRed PDF files and delete input file after successful conversion.
+- Include current date into the output filename
+- Ignore already OCRed PDF files based on font detection and / or file suffix
+- Delete or rename input file after successful conversion

 ## Install it

-    $ git clone -b "v1.4.1" https://github.com/deajan/pmOCR
+    $ git clone -b "v1.4.2" https://github.com/deajan/pmOCR
     $ cd pmOCR
     $ ./install.sh

 ## Batch mode

-Use pmocr to batch convert / OCR all files in a given directory and its subdirectories.
-Ignore already OCRed files (based on file suffix, or check if PDF already contains embedded fonts).
+Use pmocr to batch process all files in a given directory and its subdirectories.

-You'll get the full command line usage by launching the program without any parameters.
+Use --help for command line usage.

 Example:

     $ pmocr.sh --batch --target=pdf --skip-txt-pdf --delete-input /some/path
+    $ pmocr.sh --batch --target=pdf --target=csv --suffix=processed /some/path

 ## Service mode

-Service mode monitors directories and their subdirectories and launched an OCR conversion whenever a new file appears.
+Service mode monitors directories and their subdirectories and launched an OCR conversion whenever a new file is written.
 Keep in mind that only file creations are monitored.
 File moves aren't.

-Basically it's written to monitor up to 4 directories, each producing a different target format (PDF, Word, Excel & CSV).
+pmocr is written to monitor up to 4 directories, each producing a different target format (PDF, DOCX, XLSX & CSV).
+Comment out a folder to disable it's monitoring.

 There's also an option to avoid passing PDFs to the OCR engine that already contain text.